-1. 5 1.
-Strongly Disagree 2.
+1. Strongly Disagree 2.
 Disagree 3.
 Unsure 4.
 Agree 5.
-Strongly Agree Qu Question Rating 1.
-The Council has been effective in setting the overall direction of the Cit purpose of the City y to achieve the objects and 1 2 3 4 5 2.
-2. The Council is effective in considering and determining all major policy issues 1 2 3 4 5 3.
-3. The Council monitors appropriate financial and non-financial performa nce indicators 1 2 3 4 5 4.
-4. The Council has a clear understanding of business risk 1 2 3 4 5 5.
-5. The Council does not become drawn into operational management ma atters 1 2 3 4 5 6.
-6. Roles of the Mayor, Councillors and the CEO are clearly defined and un nderstood 1 2 3 4 5 7.
-7. The Council understands the City's vision, mission, values, philosophy and plans 1 2 3 4 5 8.
-3. The Council regularly inputs into strategy development and review 1 2 3 4 5 9.
-9. The CEO and employees have commitment, capacity and enthusiasm 1 2 3 4 5 10.
-10. The City has relevant and reliable internal reporting and compliance sy stems 1 2 3 4 5 11.
-11. Elected Members are aware of the City's responsibilities to regulators a and external stakeholders 1 2 3 4 5 12.
-12. The Council communicates effectively with its community 1 2 3 4 5 13.
-13. Elected Members bring valuable experience and skills to the Council 1 2 3 4 5 14.
-14. The Council has legitimacy and retains confidence in the eyes of the co ommunity 1 2 3 4 5 15.
-The Mayor ensures that meetings are chaired and matters are discuss effective way ed / debated in a structured and 1 2 3 4 5 16.
-16. The Mayor makes sure that the Council addresses all of the appropriat e strategic issues 1 2 3 4 5 17.
-17. The Mayor makes sure there is sufficient time to discuss the important issues on the agenda 1 2 3 4 5 18.
-18. The Mayor encourages contributions by Elected Members to get the b est out of them 1 2 3 4 5 19.
-19. The Mayor liaises effectively with the CEO 1 2 3 4 5 20.
-20. The CEO is receptive to the Council's input 1 2 3 4 5 21.
-21. The CEO assists Elected Members in meeting their governance obligation ions 1 2 3 4 5 22.
-22. The Council is effective in monitoring and evaluating the performance of of the CEO 1 2 3 4 5 23.
-23. The Council papers, including agenda, minutes and briefing notes are timely, accurate and informative 1 2 3 4 5 24.
-24. The Council meetings address the key issues facing the community 1 2 3 4 5 25.
-25. The duration of meetings of the Council are appropriate 1 2 3 4 5 26.
-26. Elected Members come to meetings well prepared and participate effe ctively in debate and discussions 1 2 3 4 5 27.
-27. The Council adheres to effective governance practices 1 2 3 4 5 28.
-28. Appropriate records from Council meetings are documented in Minute S 1 2 3 4 5 29.
-29. The relationship between the Mayor and Elected Members is effective duties and responsibilities in enabling the Council to fulfil its 1 2 3 4 5 30.
-30. The relationship between the Council and the CEO is effective in enabl responsibilities ing Council to fulfil its duties and 1 2 3 4 5 Add Additional comments on the performance of the Council?
+Strongly Agree Question Rating 1 The Council has been effective in setting the overall direction of the City to achieve the objects and purpose of the City 1 2 3 4 5 2 The Council is effective in considering and determining all major policy issues 1 2 3 4 5 3 The Council monitors appropriate financial and non- financial performance indicators 1 2 3 4 5 4 The Council has a clear understanding of business risk 1 2 3 4 5 5 The Council does not become drawn into operational management matters 1 2 3 4 5 6 Roles of the Mayor, Councillors and the CEO are clearly defined and understood 1 2 3 4 5 7 The Council understands the City's vision, mission, values, philosophy and plans 1 2 3 4 5 8 The Council regularly inputs into strategy development and review 1 2 3 4 5 9 The CEO and employees have commitment, capacity and enthusiasm 1 2 3 4 5 10 The City has relevant and reliable internal reporting and compliance systems 1 2 3 4 5 11 Elected Members are aware of the City's responsibilities to regulators and external stakeholders 1 2 3 4 5 12 The Council communicates effectively with its community 1 2 3 4 5 13 Elected Members bring valuable experience and skills to the Council 1 2 3 4 5 14 The Council has legitimacy and retains confidence in the eyes of the community 1 2 3 4 5 15 The Mayor ensures that meetings are chaired and matters are discussed / debated in a structured and effective way 1 2 3 4 5 16 The Mayor makes sure that the Council addresses all of the appropriate strategic issues 1 2 3 4 5 17 The Mayor makes sure there is sufficient time to discuss the important issues on the agenda 1 2 3 4 5 18 The Mayor encourages contributions by Elected Members to get the best out of them 1 2 3 4 5